 Québec City is one of the oldest cities in North America.
-Walking the narrow, pedestrian-only streets of Old Québec, you might suddenly feel as though you’ve wandered into Europe.
-Thanks to the meticulous preservations of the cities walls and ramparts, this historic area is designated as a UNESCO World Heritage site.
-Old Québec remains the only walled city in North America.
+Walking the narrow, pedestrian-only streets of Old Québec, you might suddenly feel as though you've wandered into Europe.
+Thanks to the meticulous preservations of the city's walls and ramparts, this historic area is designated as a UNESCO World Heritage Site.
+Old Québec remains the only walled city in North America north of Mexico.

 Québec City is an excellent spot for boutique and specialty shopping.
 Le Blanc Mouton in Lower Town's Quartier Petit Champlain features locally designed clothing, jewelry and accessories.
 Also in Quartier Petit Champlain is Boutique Amimoc, the largest selection of handmade moccasins in Canada.